Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 It may help to know that millions of people experience POP.
 And plenty of them have perfectly healthy pregnancies and babies!

-So let’s talk about how to navigate prolapse during pregnancy.
+So, let’s talk about how to navigate prolapse during pregnancy.

-First… Can You Get Pregnant with Pelvic Organ Prolapse?
+First… Can You Get Pregnant With Pelvic Organ Prolapse?

 Still, if you suspect you have a prolapse, have a chat with your health care provider right away.